microsoft/vscode/extensions/image-preview/README.md

-# Image Preview
+# Image Pweview

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is bundwed with Visuaw Studio Code.
+It can be disabwed but not uninstawwed.

-## Features
+## Featuwes

-This extension provides VS Code's built-in image preview functionality.
+This extension pwovides VS Code's buiwt-in image pweview functionawity.

-Supported image formats:
+Suppowted image fowmats:

 - `*.jpg`, `*.jpe`, `*.jpeg`
 - `*.png`